Kaljurand/dictate.js/README.md

 API
 ---

-The API is modelled after [Android's SpeechRecognizer](http://developer.android.com/reference/android/speech/SpeechRecognizer.html).
+The API is modeled after [Android's SpeechRecognizer](http://developer.android.com/reference/android/speech/SpeechRecognizer.html).
 See the source code of [lib/dictate.js](lib/dictate.js) and the usage in [demos/demo.js](demos/demo.js).